 There has been quite a bit of interest in how we manage to feed our large family of 8 for less then $200 a week eating mostly organic.
 I mean can you imagine how much our family eats, we have almost 4 teenagers that work out in the gym at least 3 days a week.
-2 of them work many hours during the week.
+2 of them work many hours during the week, plus 6 daycare kids.
 So I’m sure you can imagine how much food has to be cooked at every meal for everyone to leave the table full.

 Today I am going to share my menu’s for the next 5 weeks and the shopping lists I used to fill those menu’s.
 If these have been useful for you please leave me a comment letting me know so that I know there is enough interest to continue to make them for you.

 On top of our menu’s we always have a few extra meals that can be made in case something comes up, we forget to take a meal our of the freezer the night before, or for any other reason.
 If these meals are not used over our 4 weeks of completely planned menu’s then they will be used in our 5th week of menu’s which is our use up the freezer items week.
 Somehow that week always ends up full of meal ideas still.

 Also on Tuesday’s lunch everyone makes their own lunches using leftovers that are in the fridge so we don’t waste any left overs.

 - Fish Sticks

 Items Not On Printable Shopping List